 Does Gambia allow dual citizenship?

-While Gambian law allows for dual citizenship, expats living in The Gambia are not permitted to hold dual citizenship.
+While Gambian law allows dual citizenship, expats living in The Gambia are not permitted to hold dual citizenship.
 This is because the Gambian government requires that individuals applying for citizenship renounce their previous nationality to acquire Gambian citizenship.

 If you have other global passports, it is worth considering what the Gambia passport ranking relative to your existing passport or passports is.